cwebdev/Job-Listing-App/README.md

 - Creating dynamic content responsive website
 - How to filter data using script according to user input in React

-### Continued development

-Would want to work more on other frameworks like vue.js.

 ## Author